thesunny/SnapEditor/README.md

 ## Rake

-A rake task is provided for bundling the SnapEditor.
+A rake task is provided for bundling SnapEditor.

     rake prepare:bundle

-## Files

-The bundle is placed in the `bundle/` directory.
-It has the following structure.

-    bundle/
-      javascripts/
-        snapeditor.js
-      stylesheets/
-        snapeditor.css
-      templates/
-        snapeditor.html
-      images/
-        toolbar.png
-        contextmenu.png